deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "How come we're not invited?"

-"Allison called it a '*girl's night*'."
+"Allison called it a *'girl's night*'."

 "So, what's Julian doing back there?"

 "Serving drinks, with his shirt off."

 Lewis paused.
 After being discharged from the infirmary, and using the fading dregs of hormonal aggression in his system to his advantage, he'd enlisted Amir's help in solving the mystery of the FTL drive power draw.
-Now, he stopped and listened to two voices atonally chorusing "*♫swift as the coursing river, with all the force of a great typhoon…♪*".
+Now, he stopped and listened to two voices atonally chorusing *"♫swift as the coursing river, with all the force of a great typhoon…♪*".
 The volume was impressive even through a closed pressure door and down the deck.

  "Wow…" he managed.
 He wasn't sure if he felt jilted, sympathetic or like he was hearing justice in action.

 Amir nodded.
 "Yep."

-"*♫…As the dark side of, the mooOoOoOon!!!♫♪*"
+*"♫…As the dark side of, the mooOoOoOon!!!♫♪*"

 "…What do you think would happen if we asked them to do a topless waitress night for us?"